johnpaulnunez333-cloud/web-development/README.md

 ## Deployment

-Deployed on [Railway](https://railway.app).
-The app reads the `PORT` environment variable Railway assigns and binds to `0.0.0.0`.
-Push changes to the connected GitHub repository to trigger a redeploy.
+Deployed on [Render](https://render.com).
+Render reads the `PORT` environment variable it assigns and the app binds to `0.0.0.0`.
+Push changes to the connected GitHub repository to trigger an automatic redeploy.

+> Note: the current user store is in-memory, so registered accounts reset
+> whenever the app restarts (e.g. after a redeploy or after the free-tier
+> service spins back up from idle).
+A persistent database is planned for a
+> future update.

 ---

 ## License

 This project is for educational and portfolio purposes.